zephyrproject-rtos/zephyr/samples/subsys/modbus/rtu_client/README.rst

 with another board that has been prepared according to the description `modbus-rtu-server-sample`.

-In addition to the evaluation board, an USB to RS-485 bus adapter and a RS-485 shield are required.
-Shield converts the UART TX, RX signals to RS-485 and does not need a specific overlay, an Arduino header compatible shield like `joy-it RS-485 shield for Arduino`_ can be used.
+In addition to the evaluation board a RS-485 shield may be used.
+The shield converts UART TX, RX signals to RS-485.
+An Arduino header compatible shield like `joy-it RS-485 shield for Arduino`_ can be used.
+This example uses DE signal, which is controlled by pin D9 on the JOY-IT shield.
+For other shields, ``de-gpios`` property must be adapted or removed in the application overlay file :zephyr_file:`samples/subsys/modbus/rtu_client/app.overlay`

-The A+, B- lines of the RS-485 shield should be connected together.
+The A+, B- lines of the RS-485 shields should be connected together.

 Alternatively UART RX,TX signals of two boards can be connected crosswise.